 Kuhn's research focuses on seventeenth-century Anglophone literature and culture, broadly defined.
-He is working on a monograph, tentatively entitled Making Pagans: Theatrical Practice and Comparative Religion in Early Modern England, which examines the connections between the spectacular staging of "pagan" rituals, both Amerindian and ancient, in public theater plays and the developing study of comparative religion in seventeenth-century England.
+He is at work on a monograph, tentatively entitled Making Pagans: Theatrical Practice and Comparative Religion in Early Modern Engalnd, which examines the connections between the theatrical staging of "pagan" rituals, both Amerindian and ancient, and the developing study of comparative religion in seventeenth-century England.
 This is based on his dissertation, which won an Honorable Mention for the J. Leeds Barroll dissertation prize from the Shakespeare Association of America in 2017.
+A portion has recently appeared in Early Theatre (2017).

 - PhD,Columbia University